-Even though none of Apollinaire's Orphists collaborated let alone shared cultural politics and aesthetic identities, most were attune to interdisciplinary explorations of music, dance, Neo-Symbolist poesies alongside new energies and synergies, simultaneity, Non-Euclidean geometry and the Fourth Dimension.
+Even though none of Apollinaire's Orphists collaborated, let alone shared cultural politics and aesthetic identities, most were attune to interdisciplinary explorations of music, dance, Neo-Symbolist poesies alongside new energies and synergies, simultaneity, Non-Euclidean geometry and the Fourth Dimension.
 Duchamp, Picabia and Kupka − who was also a medium − investigated Spiritism, occult sciences, theosophy, psychic experiences, Hippolyte Baraduc's transcendental photography and animal magnetism, including the animalistic power of Orpheus invoked by Apollinaire in his quatrains, Bestiaire ou cortège d'Orphée.
 Following Apollinaire's identification of Orphism as "not simply the prideful expression of the human species", all were engaged with displacement of the anthropocentricism on display at the "official" Salons and exploited by the French "civilizing mission".
 Instead of creating three-dimensional illusions of the human body, all were devoted to developing a new language that Apollinaire called "peinture pure" able to capture the intensity of sensations experienced by the contemporary body enveloped by the modern energies of electricity, radioactivity, magnetism, machinery, feats of engineering, cars and aeroplanes, football and physical cultures alongside solar and lunary energy and planetary rotation.
 Instead of passive spectatorship, they endeavoured to provoke active sensations within the beholder in order to jolt their consciousness.
-Since modern life was filled with chaotic, fragmentary and violent sensations, Léger argued that they needed to develop an art that was comparably jarring with discontinuous contrasts and dissonances that could be felt moreso than seen, as epitomized by his non-representational Contrastes de formes in which primary coloured cubes and wedges jostle with machine-like cylinders (Figure 2).
+Since modern life was filled with chaotic, fragmentary and violent sensations, Léger argued that they needed to develop an art that was comparably jarring with discontinuous contrasts and dissonances that could be felt moreso than seen, as epitomized by his non-representational Contrastes de formes in which primary coloured cubes and wedges jostle with machine-like cylinders.

 In his article, Du sujet dans la peinture moderne, Apollinaire maintained that "pure painting" was "what music is to literature", as illuminated by Kupka's two paintings, Amorpha, Fugue en deux couleurs.
-(Figure 3) "I think I can find something between sight and hearing and that I can produce a fugue in two colours like Bach as done in music", Kupka explained.
+"I think I can find something between sight and hearing and that I can produce a fugue in two colours like Bach as done in music", Kupka explained.
 The circular movement of sunlight and colour of Kupka's Disques de Newton, and the elipses of lightness, darkness and colour can all be related to the circular lines and seemingly rotational coloured forms in this body-size painting.
 A reader of Madame Blavatsky's Doctrine secrète and Rudolf Steiner's anthroposophy, Kupka's Amorpha pursued the theosophical distinction between rupa having form, and arupa having formlessness engendered by music, a distinction simultaneously explored by Kandinsky.
 Following Rudolf Steiner's eurythmy, also called called "visible music", its radiating circles in black and white in Kupka's Amorpha − the first basic colours in Steiner's Anthroposophical system − may correspond to rotation of the planets and the music of the spheres.
 With the swirls of body blood and intellectual cerulean blue intertwining like the eurythmic rhythms of the body choreographed by Émile Jaques-Dalcroze, Kupka conveys an expanding consciousness interconnected with the cyclical movements of the cosmos.
 As he pointed out, "there is a correspondence between the general activity of the whole universe and the psyche and the mental activity of man."
 Consistent with Heinrich Hertz's conception of space as vibrating electromagnetic waves that could, according to Gustave Le Bon, be emitted by objects, Kupka imagined that the hypnotic telepathic waves transmitted to the spectatorial body could ignite a revolutionary consciousness, if not "superconsciousness", of an anarchist ecological and cosmological utopia.